margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> while reading a bit and drinking milk with honey,
 <br> there's nothing more glorious than my own company.
 <br> it's quiet - there are no loud cars i can hear.
-<br> it's a time for me to be at peace with our God, whose dear.
+<br> it's a time for me to be peaceful with God, whose dear.
 <br> i can hear no other voices but my still, inner voice.
 <br> a new day has begun, and in this i do rejoice.
 <br> at this time of day, there's nothing competing for attention.